jailln/UDV-server/README.md

-This tool allows to process a [3DCityDB](https://www.3dcitydb.org/3dcitydb/3dcitydbhomepage/) database to create a materialized view on buildings of the database containing their id, their geometry and optionnally their year of construction and year of demolition.
+This tool allows to process a [3DCityDB](https://www.3dcitydb.org/3dcitydb/3dcitydbhomepage/) database to create a materialized view on buildings of the database containing their id, their geometry and optionally their year of construction and year of demolition.

 #### Use